kayomarz97/aegis-etl-installer/README.md

 **On-premise enterprise document ingestion with built-in PII masking, vector search, and encryption.**

+DISCLAIMER- It was me testing how embeddings work have shut the service down

 Transform raw documents into a searchable, privacy-safe knowledge base — with zero data leaving your server.

 ```